VictorBSR/AI_Powered_Youtube_Sentiment_Analysis/README.md

 - **Classify Sentiment (ChatGPT/LLM Sentiment Analysis):**
     - Comments from each video are passed to the LLM, which classifies the overall sentiment of each one as Positive, Neutral, or Negative.
+    - A brief summary is also generated along with each sentiment.
     - This is accomplished by using the OpenAI library to communicate with the LLM, with a customizable prompt to reflect the video’s context.
     - Results are saved into a Pandas DataFrame for structured analysis.